 For an input signal $x$, limited to values between $-1$ and $1$, respectively for gains $g\leq1$, this results in a sinusoidal waveshaping function with saturation:

-When the input signal exceeds the boundaries $-1$ and $1$, the signal does not clip but is folded back.
-This can be achieved by amplifying the input with an additional gain:
+When the input signal exceeds the boundaries $-1$ and $1$, the signal does not further clip but is folded back.
+This can be controller by amplifying the input with an additional gain:

 The spectrum of wavefolding can be calculated by expressing the folding term as a Fourier series: The Jacobi–Anger expansion can be used for this purpose, with the pre-gain $g$: